The Windows at Manhattan

 Educational Opportunities: A deeper understanding of our patron Saint

-The De La Salle stained glass windows greatly expand educational opportunities at Manhattan College and underscore its Lasallian heritage.
+The De La Salle stained glass windows greatly expand educational opportunities at Manhattan University and underscore its Lasallian heritage.
 They provide a narrative depicting several key moments in the life of the Saint and educate viewers, in a visual and highly artistic way, on key moments in his life and the history of the time.

 The windows, in combination with the Chapel’s altar and mural, provide effective teaching opportunities for formal courses, where they greatly enrich class discussions.
 They also serve as a conversation piece during campus events, such as convocations, accepted students days and guided tours.